A study on Best Approximation and Banach Algebra in n-normed linear space: Introduction

-Nagumo \cite{MN} introduced the notion of Banach algebra in 1936 and thereafter further development of the theory of Banach algebra was given by Gelfand et al. \cite{IMG, IM}.\,In recent times, various Banach algebras techniques are used to simplified the theories related to matrices, operators, integral equations and dynamical systems etc.
+Nagumo \cite{MN} introduced the notion of Banach algebra in 1936 and thereafter further development of the theory of Banach algebra was given by Gelfand et al. \cite{IMG, IM}.\,In recent times, various Banach algebra's techniques are used to simplify the theories related to matrices, operators, integral equations and dynamical systems etc.